richardcavell/6809-strlen/Readme.txt

 condition and will simply wrap from $FFFF to $0000 while searching for the end of the string.

-You should only use no_error_strlen.s if you want extra performance or reduced code size and can be quite sure that the string passed into the routine is valid, and that the "no end" condition will never occur.
+You should only use no_error_strlen.s if:
+  * you want extra performance or
+  * you want reduced code size, and
+  * you can be quite sure that the string passed into the routine is valid, and
+  * that the "no end" condition will never occur.

 All of this is licensed to you under the MIT License.